History of Shanghai: Economic and cultural rebound (1990s–Present)

 As with most cities in China, Shanghai is overbounded in its administrative territory.
 The city in the year 2010 was composed of 16 districts and one county, together occupying 6340.5 km2 of land area.
 Chongming contains substantial rural land and a number of rural residents who continue to farm for their livelihood.
 The city has the highest population density of all the first-order administrative units in China, with 3630.5/km2 (9402.9/sq mi) in 2010.
 Owing to its continued growth and industrial and commercial development, Shanghai also has the highest index of urbanization among all of China's first order administrative units, with 89.3% of the official population (20.6 million) classified as urban.

 The amount of building activity in Shanghai fueled by government investment expenditures continues to be astounding.
 Since the 1980s, Shanghai's economy shifted from over 77% of gross domestic product in secondary sector manufacturing to a more balanced sectoral distribution of 48% in industry and 51% in services in 2000 and 2001.
 Employment in manufacturing reached almost 60% in 1990 and has declined steadily since to 41% in 2001, while employment in the tertiary sector has grown from 30% in 1990 to more than 47% in 2001.

 The rapid growth in population, factories and motor vehicles has generated environmental issues.
 Experts say the chief problems involve air and water pollution and the accumulation of solid wastes.

+Shanghai's One City and Nine Towns initiative, which began in 2001, sought to encourage decentralisation and develop ten attractive suburb settlements to improve the housing supply.
+The municipal government viewed this approach as contributing to the city's development as a "mega-international city" and it was designated as the flagship urban development program for China's Tenth Five-Year Plan (covering 2001–2005).